 We would like to offer you the answers to some of the questions you might have concerning the fraternity community at Valparaiso University.
 Fraternities at any university offer your son a “home away from home,” providing friendship, scholastic support, leadership experience, involvement, and opportunities for the future.

-If you have any questions concerning fraternity membership, please access our Parents Guide to Fraternities – 2017-2018, or do not hesitate to contact Dr. Carolyn Whittier, Assistant Dean of Students for Greek Life, Leadership, and Volunteer Programs by phone at 219.464.5411.
+If you have any questions concerning fraternity membership, please access our Parents Guide to Fraternities – 2019-2020 or view this Potential New Member Parent video created by LaunchPoint, or do not hesitate to contact Dr. Carolyn Whittier, Associate Dean of Students by phone at 219.464.5411.

 Myths and Facts About Fraternities